-In other words, the money does not come from selling actual products but more in recruiting people to do the actual business and grow your organization.
+Your earnings do not come from selling products but more from recruiting people to do the actual business which will grow your downline.

-Robert Fitzpatrick who operates the website Pyramid Scheme Alert, insists that more than 99 percent lose their money with the turnover rate at some companies exceeding 90 percent every year.
+Robert Fitzpatrick who operates the website Pyramid Scheme Alert, insists that more than 99% lose their money with the turnover rate at some companies exceeding 90% every year.

-Fitzpatrick is explaining it like this: “If you have to recruit—then the ones you recruit have to recruit.
+Fitzpatrick is explaining it like this: “If you have to recruit and then the ones you recruit have to recruit.
 Now you’re in a chain letter.
-And on a chain letter, most people are going to lose.
-Most, being 90 percent to 99 percent.”
+And in a chain letter, most people are going to lose.
+Most, being 90% to 99%.”

-It is hard to get any concrete evidence if Nu Skin – like many other multi-level marketing companies – is based off a pyramid scheme, because often Nu Skin makes their reports too complicated and just too long for investigators to go through.
+It is difficult to get any concrete evidence if Nu Skin – like many other multi-level marketing companies – is based on a pyramid scheme because often Nu Skin makes their reports too complicated and just too long for investigators to go through.

-I would claim they certainly are since the up-line makes more when the down-line grows its organizations.
+I would claim they certainly are since the upline makes more when the downline grows its organization.

-On the actual meetings, the Nu Skin representatives always protected themselves by saying it could not be considered a pyramid scheme because the down-line only goes 6 levels deep.
+The Nu Skin representatives always protected themselves on the recruiting events by saying it could not be considered a pyramid scheme because the downline only goes 6 levels deep.

 This Is What Nu Skin Tells Their Distributors

-They are very well aware of the fact that they are operating as a pyramid scheme when having to write this disclosure.
-Anyhow, no matter levels and pyramid schemes, the vast majority of distributors end up losing thousands of dollars joining Nu Skin, including me.
+Nu Skin is very well aware of the fact that it is operating as a pyramid scheme when having to write a disclosure like this.
+No matter levels or pyramid schemes, the vast majority of distributors end up losing thousands of dollars joining Nu Skin, including me.